 Worker classification is important for more than just tax reasons obligations, as employees may also be entitled to things like workers’ compensation and other benefits not afforded to an independent contractor.

-If you have questions about the nanny tax or need help resolving a tax debt problem, contact East Coast Tax Consulting Group, LLC to schedule a consultation.
+If you have questions about home aide tax implications or need help resolving a tax debt problem, contact East Coast Tax Consulting Group, LLC to schedule a consultation.